ZerBea/hcxdumptool/README.md

 Adapters
 --------------

+* Due to abug in xhci subsystem many devices do not work at the moment: https://bugzilla.kernel.org/show_bug.cgi?id=202541

 * Due to continuous further development of hardware components (chipsets) by VENDORs and several kernel issues (kernel >= 4.20), I decided to remove all device names (read changelog 14.04.2019).

 * I recommend to study wikidevi if you consider to buy a device, to make sure driver supports monitor mode and packet injection: https://wikidevi.com